RaspberryPiFoundation/sense-hat-curriculum/en-GB/treasure/index.md

 You could show the coin for less time. `sleep(2)` shows the coin for 2 seconds.
 What about `sleep(0.5)`.

 Or how about confusing the player by making all the pixels turn yellow before they get to pick the location?
-Use `sense.clear(Y)` to fill the screen with yellow coins after showing the player where the coin is hidden, you'll also need `sleep(1)`.
+Use `sense.clear(Y)` to fill the screen with yellow coins after showing the player where the coin is hidden, you'll also need `sleep(1)` or however many seconds you want to show the yellow screen for.

 ![screenshot](images/treasure-challenge-coins.png)